- If you have missed the live streaming, it’s now available to watch here.

 - Expenses in connection with the premises.

-In addition to these expenses, other typical home office expenditure may include –
+In addition to these expenses, other typical home office expenditure that may qualify for deduction in terms of section 23(m) include:

 - Rates and taxes;